-H. S. Burleson, J. A. McKaughan, J. M. Whitaker, Com.
+H. S. Burleson, J. A. McKaughan, J. M. Whitaker, Com. through the Co-operative program for 1928.

 We your committee desire to remind you of the great service rendered to our work by our Baptist publications, and woule therefore, ask you to help those who labor with you in the Lord's work.
 We would direct yor attention to the Biblical Recorder and urge that all aid in the campaign to increase the circulation.
 We call your attention to Home and Foreign Fields which covers the work of Home and Foreign Missions.
-Also, Charity and Children work of Home and Foreign Missions. dren, the Orphanage paper.
+Also, Charity and Children, the Orphanage paper.
 We suggest that the churches make a Canvass for subscriptions for these publications.
 J. A. McKaughan, P. L. Johnson, D. P. Bridges, Committee.